joelparkerhenderson/ways-of-working/README.md

 * If you are offended by anything said during discussion, acknowledge it immediately.
 * Aggression or personal attacks are not ok and will be halted immediately.
 * Aim to understand each others' strengths and also weaknesses.

+<h2><a name="team-success">For team success at Google</a></h2>

+* Dependability: we get things done on time and meet expectations.
+* Clarity: we have clear goals and well-defined roles.
+* Meaning: our work has personal significance to each member.
+* Impact: our work is purposeful and positively impacts the greater good.
+* Psychological safety: everyone is safe to take risks, voice opinions, and ask questions.

 <h2><a name="team-decisions">For team decisions</a></h2>